github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions.md

 {delimiter}
 ```

-{% warning %}
+> [!WARNING]

-**Warning:** Make sure the delimiter you're using won't occur on a line of its own within the value.
+> Make sure the delimiter you're using won't occur on a line of its own within the value.
 If the value is completely arbitrary then you shouldn't use this format.
 Write the value to a file instead.

-{% endwarning %}

 #### Example of a multiline string